 While Instagram has a great collection of editing tools and filters, you may prefer to perform certain edits to your photo within a different app such as Snapseed, VSCO, Enlight, etc.

 This is especially important if you want to make selective adjustments, since Instagram doesn’t have any selective editing tools.

 For example, you might want to use the Selective or Brush tools in Snapseed to adjust exposure or color in certain parts of the photo.

 Maybe you need to use the TouchRetouch app to remove unwanted objects from the scene.
-Or perhaps you have a favorite filter that you like to use in the VSCO app.
+Or perhaps you have a favorite VSCO filter that you’d like to use.

 Once you’ve made these edits, you can then apply additional filters and edits within the Instagram app.
 Alternatively, you can start your edit from scratch using the Instagram tools.